zhong-yy/Geophysics_practice/MT2DFEM_rect/Readme.md

 **Description**

-It was a practice done in an undergraduate coursework in 2016.
+It was from one of my undergraduate courseworks in 2016.

 ### Key files